mikkokallio/bicep-workshop/README.md

 - Change the symbolic name of the resource `storageAccount` to `sa`.
 This is a common naming convention for storage accounts.
 - Try deploying the same template again without any other changes.
 What happens?
-- Add a blob storage under the  subnet to `main.bicep`.
-Watch out for overlapping address spaces!
+- Change the replication of the storage account from LRS to GRS.
+(Hint: You need to change a value under `sku`.
+Use the )
 - Preview deployment with `az deployment group what-if --template-file main.bicep`.
-- If the changes look ok, run the deployment.
+- If the changes look ok, run the deployment, using the same command as in Task 1.1.
 - Change the names of all the subnets in some consistent way and re-deploy.

 ## Task 1.3: Delete a resource